jedwood/smsfoo/README.md

 _SMS Foo_ lets you build and use the same WuFoo form for both web-based and SMS interactions.

-##Demo

-As of June 10, 2013 you can see an example and test out your own WuFoo form at [smsfoo.com](http://www.smsfoo.com).

 ##Setup

 See `config-sample.json` for the list of variables you'll need to define either via a `config.json` file or through the environment variables that your host passes to the app.